avaus/bigdata-examples/README.md

 Avaus big data examples
 ================

-These examples allow you to test the Avaus big data cluster - LINK TO REPO TO BE ADDED
+These examples allow you to test the [Avaus big data cluster](https://github.com/avaus/bigdata-cluster).

 ## Get data used in the examples